The Reader (newspaper)

-The Reader is an alternative newspaper in Omaha, Nebraska, USA.
+The Reader was an alternative newspaper in Omaha, Nebraska from 1994 to 2023.
+The newspaper was owned by Pioneer Publishing, which also published several other papers and websites, including the Spanish language El Perico.

 History

 The Reader was established in 1994 by a group that included John Heaston and Dan Beckmann.
 Beckmann bought out Heaston in 1999, then sold nearly all of his ownership interest in February 2000 to 77-year-old Alan Baer, a member of the family that had founded the J. L. Brandeis and Sons department store chain.
 Baer replaced Beckmann as publisher a few months later.

 Meanwhile, Heaston established another paper, the Omaha Weekly, in March 2000.
 After Baer died in November 2002, Heaston bought the Reader and merged it with the Weekly.
-John Heaston was interviewed in 2021 about the Reader's history as part of the paper's recent membership drive on a biweekly podcast "Reader Radio."
+Heaston was interviewed in 2021 about the Reader's history as part of the paper's recent membership drive on a biweekly podcast "Reader Radio."

-The Readers corporate owner, Pioneer Publishing, also publishes several other papers and websites, including the Spanish language El Perico.

-In January 2015, The Reader changed its publication frequency from weekly to monthly and increased daily content on The Reader's website.The Reader was published out of a train car that was attached to a brewery on 78th and Cass (1995) before it enjoyed stints at offices downtown (1996-1999) and in historic Dundee (2000-2007) until landing in its current location in the immigrant hub that is South Omaha near the intersection of 27th and L Streets.